 Each type of crack gives you a clue to what is happening with your foundation.
 Stair step cracks, cracks that follow the grout lines between blocks or bricks, generally indicate settlement.
 Cracks that are wider at the top also indicate settlement.
 Horizontal cracks generally indicate bowing or inward movement.

-Buckled or Bowing Walls
+Basement Foundation Repairs – Buckled or Bowing Walls

 A foundation wall that has tipped, bowed, or severely cracked requires substantial reinforcement to prevent further deterioration.
-Repairing basement walls from the inside is usually accomplished carbon-fiber mesh or wall anchors spaced 4-6 feet apart along the entire wall.
+Repairing basement walls from the inside is usually accomplished using carbon-fiber mesh or wall anchors spaced 4-6 feet apart along the entire wall.

 Helical tieback anchors perform the same functions as wall plate anchors.
 Helical anchors have tremendous strength and require engineering calculations to install correctly.
-The largest difference between helical tieback and wall anchors is the amount of excavating required.
-Helical tiebacks require full excavation on the outside of the basement wall opposed to wall anchors that only requires spot excavation.
+The main difference between helical tieback and wall anchors is the amount of excavating required.
+Helical tiebacks require full excavation on the outside of the basement wall.
+In comparison, wall anchors only require spot excavation.

 Foundations and Expansive Soils

 Dealing with this kind of soil is most difficult if you have a slab foundation because access beneath the slab is limited.
 The first remediation is to reduce moisture fluctuations of the soil around and under your home.
-Making sure soil slopes away from the house, and draining away all gutter and downspout water is necessary.
+Making sure soil slopes away from the house and draining away all gutter and downspout water is necessary.